sneaky-potato/goof/README.md

 You would require the following for compiling the language to a 64 bit ELF executable file.
 - [go](https://go.dev/): at the time of writing, I have used `1.23.3` version
-- [nasm](https://nasm.us/): Netwide Assembler is being used to generate the object file for `x86_64` architecture by taking the assembly output.
+- [nasm](https://nasm.us/): Netwide Assembler is being used to generate the object file for `x86_64` architecture by taking the assembly as input.
 - [ld](https://linux.die.net/man/1/ld): For linking the generated object file to final ELF executable.

 The following flowchart summarizes the workflow